-During the registration for the newsletter, MailChimp stores the IP address of the computer system that you use at the time of the registration, as well as the date and time of the registration.
+During the registration for the newsletter, Mailerlite stores the IP address of the computer system that you use at the time of the registration, as well as the date and time of the registration.

 I will never sell or transfer your data to a third party, and you are free to unsubscribe at any time through a link in each newsletter.
 You may also email me to say that you wish to unsubscribe.

 Homely Economics’ email newsletters contain tracking pixels.
 A tracking pixel is a miniature graphic embedded in such e-mails, which are sent in HTML format to enable log file recording and analysis.
 This allows a statistical analysis of the success or failure of online marketing campaigns.
-This information is held securely by MailChimp.
+This information is held securely by Mailerlite.

 Contact forms and emails

 The Homely Economics website features links to my email address as well as a contact form.
 If you contact me by e-mail or via the contact form, the personal data that you send is automatically stored and used in order to reply to you.